-PA amplifier good for home music? a power amplifier is an electronic device that’s designed to raise line-level signals to speaker level instruments and microphones produce very low output power often just a few millivolts and this is nowhere near strong enough to drive a speaker.
+PA amplifier Is good for home music? a power amplifier is an electronic device that’s designed to raise line-level signals to speaker level instruments and microphones produce very low output power often just a few millivolts and this is nowhere near strong enough to drive a speaker.

 PA amplifier good for home music

-a free app is used to increase instrument or mic levels to line level at 0.316 or one points to three volts much more robust but still not enough to drive a speaker a power amplifier takes that line-level signal and increases it to speaker level.
+a free app is used to increase instrument or mic levels to line level at 0.316 or one point to three volts much more robust but still not enough to drive a speaker a power amplifier takes that line-level signal and increases it to speaker level.

 so as an example what this means a thousand watts of power into 8 ohms requires around 90 volts at about 11 amps of current that’s a much much stronger signal than you get out of an instrument or out of a preamp.